irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 13. rm (RemoveQuiz
 How do you remove a file called myfile?= rm myfile Exercises
 Create a file called -file (don't forget the dash!).
-Remove that file.=
+Remove that file.= $ touch -- -file=